 Consent Decree Explained:

 - Order: A consent decree will be finalized in a court order.
-This means that the steps that the parties have agreed on and the timelines will be enforceable by the court.
-Typically the penalties for failing to meet these deadlines will also be included in the decree and the court can grant the penalty easily.
+This means that the steps the parties have agreed on and the timelines will be enforceable by the court.
+Typically the penalties for failing to meet these deadlines will also be included in the decree, and the court can grant the penalty easily.

-- Actor: Consent decrees are most commonly brought against government bodies or businesses and usually take place in cases where a party is asserting that the large party violated a law or regulatory code.
+- Actor: A consent decree is most commonly brought against government bodies or businesses and usually occurs when a party asserts that the large party violated a law or regulatory code.
 However, they can be used in any case.
-But this adds to the appeal of the absence of blame because these larger actors will often like to avoid a trial where it may be determined that they violated federal law.
+But this adds to the appeal of the absence of blame because these larger actors often like to avoid a trial where it may be determined that they violated federal law.

-- Binding: Consent decrees are binding, much like many agreements.
-This means that because both parties agreed to abide by the decree, it cannot be appealed unless there was an issue with the creation of the contract itself, much like standard contracts.
+- Binding: A consent decree is binding.
+Both parties agreed to abide by the decree; it cannot be appealed unless there was an issue with the creation of the contract itself, much like standard contracts.
 Common defenses to a consent decree are fraud, mutual mistake, duress, or lack of jurisdiction.

 The Consent Decree Process and Enforcement:

 When creating a consent decree, the parties are often focused on the reform aspect and making the decree enforceable.
 Still, if it is not preserved correctly, issues may arise when the parties attempt to enforce a provision of the consent decree.
 Therefore, to create an effective consent decree, the parties should consider the following steps: